bryancrisp1988-byte/cybersecurity-portfolio/Coursera-1/Technical-Support-Fundamentals/Module-1-Intro-to-IT/Digital-logic.md

 ## Practical Understanding
 - All digital systems operate using binary.
 Like the punch card a hole represents 1 and no hole represnts 0 or and light switch that is on represents 1 and a lights switch represents 0.
 - Logic gates form the foundation of processors and memory, Logic gates allow our transistors to do more complex tasks like decide where to send electrical signals depending on logical conditions.
+- The only difference is that the XOR gate outputs an “off” when both inputs are “on” while the OR outputs an “on.”
+Sometimes you may hear the XOR gate referred to as an “exclusive OR” gate.
+- If you compare the truth tables for the NAND and AND gates, you may notice that the NAND outputs are the opposite of the AND outputs.
+This is because the NAND rule is just a combination of the AND and NOT rules: it takes the AND output and runs it through the NOT rule!
+For this reason, you might hear the NAND referred to as a “not-AND” gate.
 - Understanding digital logic helps with diagnosing hardware and low-level software issues.

 ## Real‑World Relevance